Why three words are not enough

 When I ask clients to describe their style, most of them give me their three words.
 Something like classic, minimal, cool or casual, effortless, chic.
 You know the drill.

 I mean, I have my three words too.
 Mine are modern, classic, playful.
-TBH I landed on ‘playful’ because I needed a cheat word.
-And because I had one, I was able to justify buying my Dries jacquard pants, and then pair it with another personality piece: an embroidered fringed top.
+TBH I landed on ‘playful’ because I wanted needed a cheat word.
+And because I have one, I was able to justify buying my printed Dries jacquard pants, and then pair it with another personality piece: an embroidered fringed top.
 ‘Modern’ and ‘classic’ were never going to cover that, so playful became my permission slip.
 Sometimes I’m happy in just jeans and a t-shirt, and other times I’m rocking said jacquard pants with fringe top.
-I’m just a girl who gets dressed based on her mood, OK?

 The problem is that boxes don’t always translate.
 I’ve worked with women who all call themselves “minimal”.
 One owns maybe twenty pieces, total.
 Another has a full closet—she just doesn’t wear print.
 Both would insist they’re minimal but they’d be miserable in each other’s wardrobes.